How important are diseases of cassava?

 Practice Good Farm Sanitation

 Destroy all plant debris including rotten roots and stems bearing fruiting bodies immediately after harvest to destroy spores of pathogenic fungi.
-This act reduces disease severity in the subsequent season.
+This act reduces disease severity in the next season.

 Harvest Cassava Early

-When the harvest is delayed some rot causing organisms invade and degrade the storage roots.
+When you delay harvesting some rot causing organisms invade and degrade the storage roots.
 Early harvesting, therefore, prevents or reduces the incidence.

 Adopt Crop Rotation